Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

    * Data Transfer
    * Kernel Enqueues

-3. Zoom in on the section illustrating the actual accelerator execution, and select one of the kernel enqueues to see an image similar to the following figure.
+3. Zoom in on the section illustrating the actual accelerator execution, and select one of the kernel enqueue blocks on `Row 0` to see an image similar to the following figure.
 ![](images/OrderedQueue_vitis.PNG)

    The blue arrows identify dependencies, and you can see that every Write/Execute/Read task execution has a dependency on the previous Write/Execute/Read operation set.
 This effectively serializes the execution.
 In this case, the dependency is created by using an ordered queue.

+4. Open the file `srcPipeline/host.cpp` in a text editor.

-In the parameter section as shown at line 27 of the `host.cpp`, the `oooQueue` parameter is set to `false`.
+   In the **Common Parameters** section as shown at line 27 of the `host.cpp`, the `oooQueue` parameter is set to `false`.

    ```cpp
     bool         oooQueue                 = false;